tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/redis_instance.html.markdown

 * `availability_zone` - (Required, ForceNew) The available zone ID of an instance to be created, please refer to tencentcloud_redis_zone_config.list.
 * `mem_size` - (Required) The memory volume of an available instance(in MB), please refer to tencentcloud_redis_zone_config.list[zone].mem_sizes.
 * `password` - (Required) Password for a Redis user, which should be 8 to 16 characters.
 * `charge_type` - (Optional, ForceNew) The charge type of instance.
-Valid values are `PREPAID` and `POSTPAID`.
+Valid values: `PREPAID` and `POSTPAID`.
 Default value is `POSTPAID`.
 Note: TencentCloud International only supports `POSTPAID`.
 Caution that update operation on this field will delete old instances and create new with new charge type.
 * `force_delete` - (Optional) Indicate whether to delete Redis instance directly or not.
 Default is false.
 If set true, the instance will be deleted instead of staying recycle bin.
 Note: only works for PREPAID instance.
 * `name` - (Optional) Instance name.
 * `port` - (Optional, ForceNew) The port used to access a redis instance.
 The default value is 6379.
 And this value can't be changed after creation, or the Redis instance will be recreated.